rbkeyes/blog-about-it/README.md

 Users can view their own posts, write a new post, or delete previous posts from the dashboard page.

+To logout, click "logout" in the nav links at the top of the page.

 ## Credits